 3. OUR SERVICE

 3.1.
 We provide an online service which allows potential passengers to compare private hire fares by using the search facility and then book a journey.
-The search facility allows passengers to receive system generated prices for local and long distance journeys and then request a fixed price from a selection of Jumpyn approved Cab Partners.
+The search facility allows passengers to receive system generated prices for local and long distance journeys and then book a journey with Jumpyn approved Cab Partners.

 4. HOW WE ACCEPT BOOKINGS